homeLibraryBlog

 Statistics about employer attitudes towards resumes

-1. 34% of employers said they received too many resumes to read.
+1. 25% of employers said they receive too many resumes to read.

-That said, our report also revealed that over three quarters of employers had used resumes in the previous 12 months for hiring purposes – despite knowing their flaws.
+That said, our report also reveals that two-thirds (67%) of employers have used resumes in their hiring processes in the last 12 months.

 Skills-based hiring involves replacing – or supplementing – traditional recruitment methods with methods that can help you understand the true nature of a candidate’s skills.
 For instance, instead of relying on resume screening alone, you might supplement this tool with skills-based tests that assess candidate’s skills.
 Or, instead of requiring a certain degree or level of experience for a role, you might instead ask for a portfolio of work and an on-the-job trial period.